Cornell-MAE-UG/fa25-portfolio-Justin-Tsemekhin/_projects/Thermo-System.md

 ---

-I decided to analyze the kitchen refrigerator at my house.
-The image I have included shows the compressor, an integral part of a functioning fridge and a part that has been replaced since the old one broke a few years ago.
-I began with looking up the exact details of the compressor in order to determine some of its operating conditions.
+I analyzed the kitchen refrigerator at my house.
+The image I have included shows the bare compressor, an integral part of a functioning fridge and a part that has been replaced since the old one broke a few years ago.
+I began with looking up the exact details of the compressor in order to determine its operating conditions.

 ![compressor]({{ "/assets/images/2210_com2.jpg" | relative_url }}){: style="width: 550px;"}